autoplot/documentation/javadoc/org/das2/graph/DasColorBar.Type.md

+# org.das2.graph.DasColorBar.Type

-# org.das2.graph.DasColorBar.Typeenumeration of the types of colorbars.
+enumeration of the types of colorbars.

-Type( String desc, int[] colorTable ) create a new color table Type.
+# Type( String desc, int[] colorTable )
+create a new color table Type.

 ***